Treated unfairly at work? Here’s how to show your employer you mean business

 Showing that you are organised and ready to take necessary action is the best way to show your employer you mean business – here’s how to do it.

-Step 1: show that you know something’s wrong
+Step 1: Show that you know something’s wrong

 The first step is to show your employer that you won’t let them get away with doing something wrong and that you expect them to do something about it.

-Action: talk to someone
+Talk to someone

 Take the first step by talking to someone.
 It’s often best to try to sort things out informally if you can, so consider speaking to someone appropriate.
 If the issue is with your boss, for example, then you could speak to HR or another more senior colleague.
 Even if this doesn’t resolve your issue and you have to go to Tribunal later on, it’s a good sign that you made an effort to resolve the issue early on.

-Action: check your staff handbook
+Check your staff handbook

-Action: follow the procedure
+Follow the procedure

 Once you know the rules, take the next step under the appropriate procedure.
 For example, if you decide to make a complaint about your boss under the grievance procedure, you can write a grievance letter to your employer.
-Here’s a guide about how to raise a grievance at work.

 Once you’ve submitted the grievance letter, be well prepared to explain the key points of your grievance at the grievance meeting, and chase your employer for an outcome if they haven’t responded by the time limit set out in their own procedure, or if they take longer than a few days.

-Step 2: show that you’re keeping track
+Step 2: Show that you’re keeping track

 Your employer is more likely to engage seriously with your issue if you can show them you’re keeping track of what is happening.
-We have a full guide to organising your case like a lawyer would, and here are the key steps:

 Take notes of every meeting or call you have.
 This includes meetings where something has happened that you want to complain about (for example, if your boss was undermining you).
 You can use these notes as evidence of what happened.
 It’s also really important to take notes of what happens in any formal meetings - for example, any grievance meetings.